Deciphering the Maximal Transcendentality Principle via Bootstrap: Bootstrap strategy based on master integrals

 When the above constraints are not enough to fix the full results, one can use another powerful tool -- the unitarity cut constraints \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc}.
 The unitarity cut method is a powerful method that in principle can determine the full result.
 Here in our application together with the bootstrap strategy, the nice point is that after using the above physical constraints, only a small number of simple unitarity cuts are needed to fix the remaining free parameters.
 Moreover, these cuts can often be chosen such that they are universal for general gauge theories, and this fact will play an important role in the proof of MTP.

-At this point, it may be good to compare our strategy with the symbol-bootstrap method that has also been used for computing the finite remainder of amplitudes (see \emph{e.g.}~\cite{Dixon:2011pw, Dixon:2013eka,Dixon:2014iba,Golden:2014pua,Drummond:2014ffa, Caron-Huot:2016owq,Dixon:2016nkn, Drummond:2018caf, Caron-Huot:2019vjl,Dixon:2020cnr, Zhang:2019vnm, He:2020vob, Golden:2021ggj}) and form factors \cite{Brandhuber:2012vm, Dixon:2020bbt}.
-Unlike the symbol bootstrap where one considers only the finite remainder functions, the main difference for the bootstrap used here is that we start with an ansatz of the full form factor in terms of master integrals.
+At this point, it may be good to compare our strategy with the symbol-bootstrap method that has been used for computing the finite remainder of amplitudes (see \emph{e.g.}~\cite{Dixon:2011pw, Dixon:2013eka,Dixon:2014iba,Golden:2014pua,Drummond:2014ffa, Caron-Huot:2016owq,Dixon:2016nkn, Drummond:2018caf, Caron-Huot:2019vjl,Dixon:2020cnr, Zhang:2019vnm, He:2020vob, Golden:2021ggj}) and form factors \cite{Brandhuber:2012vm, Dixon:2020bbt, Dixon:2022rse} in ${\cal N}=4$ SYM.
+Unlike the symbol bootstrap where one considers only the finite remainder functions, the bootstrap method used here starts with an ansatz of the full form factor in terms of master integrals.
 This requires the knowledge of master integrals and in this sense, it contains more input information than the symbol bootstrap.
-On the other hand, the master integrals are theory-independent and can be used for general observables in general theories.
-Importantly, physical constraints that are not available in symbol bootstrap can be applied here, such as the IR divergences and the unitarity-cut constraints.
-As we will see, it is these new features that make it possible to prove the maximal transcendentality principle that relates form factors in different theories.
+However, since the master integrals are theory-independent, this strategy can be used for general observables in general theories.
+In particular, physical constraints that are not available in symbol bootstrap can be applied here, such as the IR divergences and the unitarity-cut constraints.
+As we will see, these new features make it possible to prove the maximal transcendentality principle that relates form factors in different theories.